-Even this test is challenging, Algorithm \ref{alg} delivers out of expectation numerical solutions.
+Even though this test is challenging, Algorithm \ref{alg} delivers out-of-expectation numerical solutions.
 The relative errors are compatible with the noise, which can be found in Table \ref{table3}.
 On the other hand, one can observe from Figure \ref{fig3f} that our method converges fast.
-The stopping criterion meets after only 4 iterations.
+The stopping criterion meets after only four iterations.